lanna-code00/task_manager/README.md

 4. Made use of laravel resource for returning data

-5. Test file for Task is in the Test/Feature folder {TaskServiceTest.php}
+5. Test files for Task and Authentication is in the tests/Feature(AuthTest and TaskTest) and tests/Unit (AuthTest and TaskTest) folder

 6. Policy and Gate was used to prevent unauthorized request (like updating and deleting a task you didn't create)